OfflineIMAP/offlineimap.github.io/gsoc.md

 {:.note}
 {{ icons.note }} Note: {{ icons.end}}
 The following statements are intentionally general.
 If you're already used to open source, some to most of them might be irrevelant.
-I expect you to discuss about **your own expectations** for this GSoC.
+We highly encourage you to early expose **your own expectations** for this GSoC.

-As a mentor, my goal is to **make your GSoC student project successful**.
-By successful, I mean:
+As mentors, our goal is to **make your GSoC project successful**.
+By successful, we mean:

 * your project should be **a good experience**: ideally, you'll *end the summer with the desire to be involved in this (or any other) open source project*;
 * know/learn how to **efficiently work** with open source communities;
 * know/learn that code is not everything: **tools and relationships matter**;
 * know/learn how to **talk with code**;
-* know/learn how to **get your code merged** into the official code because *it's most rewarding to know your work is actually used by others*;
+* know/learn how to **get your code merged** into the official code because *it's most rewarding to know your work is accepted and actually used by others*;
-* know/learn how to find the correct technical ressources you're missing;
+* know/learn how to get the correct technical ressources and knowledges;
 * **earn technical knowledges** or how to request help while embarrased: **nobody knows everything**;
 * you'll **make mistakes**, everybody do, that's not the end;
 * **become self-sufficient**: you should end the course understanding *how to make a kick-ass start-up in almost any open source project: what communities expect towards to new-comers (open source can be brutal)*;
-* ...and yes, I aim your GSoC project at being tagged *"**success**"*.
+* ...and yes, we aim your GSoC project at being tagged *"**success**"*.

-#### Why you should trust me
+#### Why you should trust Nicolas

 * Good experience with various open sources communities, for years.
 * Started by tracking how things gets done, then sent patches and contributed, finally became a maintainer years ago.